Skip to main content

 Harvard has plenty of applicants with stellar profiles.
 Use your personal statement to demonstrate a unique voice and character.
 If the admissions officer can’t get you out of their mind, they are much more likely to advocate for you when it comes time to make difficult decisions between equally qualified candidates.

-While interviews generally play a minor role in the college admissions process, at a school like Harvard where the margins between applicants are razor thin, you want to have as many gold stars on your application as possible.
-To ensure you crush your Harvard interview, familiarize yourself with the interview process and prepare for the types of questions commonly asked of an applicant.
+While interviews generally play a minor role in the college admissions process, at a school like Harvard, where the margins between applicants are razor-thin, you want to have as many gold stars on your application as possible.
+Ensure you ace your Harvard interview by familiarizing yourself with the interview process and preparing for the types of questions commonly asked of an applicant.

 Not getting an interview doesn’t say anything negative about your application.
 The interview is optional for a reason, as admissions officers get all the information they need from your main application.